sleire/etrm/README.md

 Output S4 objects of type "CPPI", "DPPI", "OBPI", "SHPI" and "SLPI", with methods "show", "summary" and "plot".

-### Use cases for the CTRM package
+### Use cases for the etrm package
 - Forward curves for market representation and non-standard pricing
-- Trading strategies for price risk management (back testing, monte carlo experiments, trading)
+- Trading strategies for price risk management (trading, back testing, monte carlo experiments, risk assessment)

 ### Install from GitHub
 ```